 - Sleep Cycles: For the past 2 years, I’ve slept an average of 06:45 per night, with a 70% sleep quality rating.
 During the week on food stamps, I slept the same amount but my quality reduced to 55%.
+Food Stamps helped me have an access to quality and nutritional food, but could not do much about my sleep.
 Less time in REM means waking up with less energy.
 Less energy means it’s harder to get through the day without feeding yourself empty carbs to give yourself a boost of energy.
 Less sleep also affects your recovery time when doing manual labor although I wasn’t able to track that.

 The conclusion was obvious: either eat healthy and have less energy or fill up with empty calories.